barryclark/jekyll-now/_posts/2021-12-16-Principles.md

 ### Invest in tooling

 Tooling is crucial as it defines how easy it will be to take a model from an experimentation phase to a production-ready application.
 The way machine learning is commonly taught, with an emphasis on creating one-off notebooks or scripts that do not need to take into consideration dependencies and inter-operability, does not translate well to real world problems tackled by cross-functional teams.
 Having proper tooling shared by all in the team is essential, yet mostly invisible, to allow fast iterations and adoption of models performing better.

-[TODO: add example of bad pattern?]
+At the opposite, the absence of proper tooling can easily lead to a mountain of technical debt where the combined efforts of poor code quality, naming conventions and architecturing will seriously undermine the maintainability, testability and scalibity of any model.
+(Just look at any graduate student's thesis code for a good example, especially the _data_processing_final_v2.py_ file)

 <div id="html" markdown="0" style="display: flex; flex-direction: column; align-items: center;">
     <img src="../../resources/posts/2021-12-16/meme_jupyter_name.png" style="width: 75%; overflow: hidden; margin: 16px 0;">